wolfnet/wordpressplugin/ReadMe.txt

-=== wolfnet ===
+=== WolfNet IDX for WordPress  ===
 Author:             WolfNet Technologies, Inc
 Contributors:       ajmichels
 Tags:               idx, mls, homes
-Requires at least:  2.0.2
+Requires at least:  3.0.0
-Tested up to:       2.1
+Tested up to:       3.4.1
 Stable tag:         {X.X.X}
 License:            GPLv2 or later
 License URI:        http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+The WolfNet IDX for WordPress plugin provides IDX search solution integration with any WordPress website.
+To get access to the WolfNet (MLS Finder) IDX and MLS data you must first receive a WordPress Plugin product key.
+Please contact Customer Service for support at at 612-342-0088 or toll free at 1-866-WOLFNET.